one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

         >This will create 2 hosts and join them to AD and this pool.
     * Virtual machine size: *Change Size* and select **B2s**
         >This size is fine for lab purposes but you would choose larger VMs for production.
 Based upon your previous lab experience choose the smallest VM size that is available to you.
-    * Virtual machine name prefix: **WVDPers**
+    * Virtual machine name prefix: **Personal**
         >This prefix will be used in combination with the VM number to create the VM name.
-If using 'WVDPers' as the prefix, VMs would be named 'WVDPers-0', 'WVDPers-1', etc. You should use a unique prefix to reduce name collisions in Active Directory and in Windows Virtual Desktop.
+If using 'Personal' as the prefix, VMs would be named 'Personal-0', 'Personal-1', etc. You should use a unique prefix to reduce name collisions in Active Directory and in Windows Virtual Desktop.

 6. Complete the **Virtual machine settings** tab with the following information:
     * AD domain join UPN: `WVDAdmin@<yourADDomain>`